 - In a tool's reference page, the syntax section has a table describing each parameter and its data type.

 - In ModelBuilder, create a variable from a tool's parameter.
-Right-click the variable, click Properties, then click the Data Type tab.
+Right-click the variable, click Properties, and click the Data Type tab.
 The data type is listed at the top of the dialog box.

 - In ModelBuilder, create a model report.
 The report lists all data types for all parameters.

 The string syntax for a data type can be found in the PDF file described above.
-If you are unclear of a particular string syntax for a data type, you can try this:
+If you are unclear of a particular string syntax for a data type, you can try the following:

 - Locate a tool that uses the data type.